sirfan12/Melanoma-Detection-Assignment/README.md

 * [Acknowledgements](#acknowledgements)

-- Provide general information about your project here.
+- Provide general information about your project here

 In this assignment, we will build a multiclass classification model using a custom convolutional neural network in TensorFlow.

 - What is the background of your project?